OneCommunityGlobal/HGNRest/requirements/emailController/addNonHgnEmailSubscription.md

    - Verifies that the subscription is created with `isConfirmed: false`, `emailSubscriptions: true`, and proper normalization (lowercase email).

 3. ✅ **Successfully sends a confirmation email containing the correct link**
-   - Verifies that the generated JWT token is correctly included in the confirmation link, and the frontend URL is dynamically determined from the request origin.
+   - Verifies that the generated JWT token is correctly included in the confirmation link, and the frontend URL is dynamically determined from the request's `Origin` or `Referer` header to support multiple frontend domains.

 4. ✅ **Returns success even if confirmation email fails to send**
    - Ensures that if the subscription is saved to the database but the confirmation email fails, the function still returns success (subscription is already saved).